Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ### 2024-01-04 - worked on music
-found new libraries to play music after realizing bass wasn't working tested new libraries, will finalize and begin to implement soon
+found new libraries to play music after realizing bass wasn't working tested new libraries, will finalize and begin to implement soon -> continued searching for solution to undefined reference error we ran into in class, no progress so far

 ## Jo Walkup